rust-lang/book/nostarch/chapter12.md

 Rust, `collect` is one function you do often need to annotate because Rust isn’t able to infer the kind of collection you want.

-Finally, we print the vector using the debug formatter, `:?`.
+Finally, we print the vector using the debug macro.
 Let’s try running the code first with no arguments and then with two arguments:

 ```
 $ cargo run